14 Pontoon Accessories You Need On Board for Every Excursion

 6. Camp Chairs and Tables

 If you don't already have a set of camping chairs, I recommend investing in a few crew deck chairs instead.
 That way you never have to worry about forgetting them.
-You can just leave on board at all times for extra guest seating during other occasions.
+You can just leave on board at all times for extra guest seating on other occasions.

 7. Mess Kit

-The popular Magma cookware set (buy on Amazon) is a good set whether you're cooking on a large cruiser or pontoon.
+The popular Magma cookware set (buy on Amazon) is a good choice whether you're cooking on a large cruiser or pontoon.
 The nesting ability saves space and the stainless steel makes it very durable.

 8. Glassware and Utensils